 Over 40% of Memorial’s research is ocean-related (in just the Faculty of Science it’s 68%).
 If there’s research happening in the North Atlantic, there’s a high likelihood Memorial University is involved.
 In fact, Memorial is a partner with the Ocean Frontier Institute, a $220 million collaborative research initiative aimed at harnessing the vast potential of the world’s ocean.
 Memorial is also part of Canada’s Ocean Supercluster, a private sector-led partnership using innovation and commercialization to drive increased sustainable economic growth from our oceans.

 As one of the top 20 research universities in Canada, Memorial has more than 30 research centres and received more than $100 million in research funding in 2016-17.
 Memorial and its funding partners have long believed in investing in talented students and we’re proud to say we have more than 1,500 graduate fellowships and 854 PhD students.

 Awards & Honours

 Memorial’s faculties have been recognized with numerous awards and honours for their meaningful contributions to society.
-The Arctic Inspiration Prize, SSHRC Impact Awards gold medal, SSHRC Insight Award, Governor General’s Innovation Award, and the UN’s Climate Solution Award are just a few of the national and international accolades that demonstrate Memorial’s place as a global research university.
+The Arctic Inspiration Prize, SSHRC Impact Awards (including Gold Medal and Insight Award), Governor General’s Innovation Award (2018 and 2019), and the UN’s Climate Solution Award are just a few of the national and international accolades that demonstrate Memorial’s place as a global research university.